Mølleåen

-Mølleåen, also Mølleå, sometimes translated as the Millstream, is a small river in North Zealand, Denmark, which runs 36 km from the west of Bastrup Sø near Lynge to the Øresund between Taarbæk and Skodsborg.
-The valley contains several country houses and a series of mills which initiated Denmark's industrial development.
+Mølleåen (also Mølleå, the indefinitive form) sometimes translated as the Millstream, is a small, slow running river or stream in North Zealand, Denmark, which runs 36 km from the west of Bastrup Sø near Lynge to the Øresund between Taarbæk and Skodsborg.
+The river bed contains several country houses and a series of mills which initiated Denmark's industrial development.